core-wg/yang-cbor/draft-veillette-core-yang-library-latest.md

 ### modules-state

-This mandatory container holds the module set identifier and the list of modules supported by the server endpoint.
+This mandatory container holds the module set identifier and the list of modules supported by the server.

 ###  modules-state/module-set-id

-This mandatory leaf contains an identifier representing the current set of modules and submodules used by a server endpoint.
-This identifier is endpoint-specific when implemented as unit32 or shared between multiple endpoints on one or multiple servers when implemented as identityref.
+This mandatory leaf contains an identifier representing the current set of modules and submodules used by a server.
+This identifier is server-specific when implemented as unit32 or shared between multiple servers when implemented as identityref.
 The value of this leaf MUST change whenever the set of modules and submodules in the library changes.
 There is no requirement that the same set always results in the same module-set-id value.

 This leaf allows a client to fetch the module list once, cache it, and only re-fetch it if the value of this leaf has been changed.

-If the value of this leaf changes, the server also generates a "cool-library-change" notification, with the new value of "module-set-id".
+If the value of this leaf changes, the server also generates a "yang-library-change" notification, with the new value of "module-set-id".

 ###  modules-state/module

 This mandatory list contains one entry for each YANG module supported by the server endpoint.
 There MUST be an entry in this list for each revision of each YANG module that is used by the server.

-# YANG Module "ietf-cool-library"
+# YANG Module "ietf-constrained-yang-library"

 RFC Ed.: update the date below with the date of RFC publication and remove this note.

 ~~~~
-<CODE BEGINS> file "ietf-cool-library@2016-06-01.yang"
+<CODE BEGINS> file " ietf-constrained-yang-library@2017-01-20.yang"
-module ietf-cool-library {
+  module ietf-constrained-yang-library {
-  namespace "urn:ietf:params:xml:ns:yang:ietf-cool-library";
+    namespace "urn:ietf:params:xml:ns:yang:ietf-constrained-yang-library";
-  prefix "coollib";
+    prefix "lib";

   organization
     "IETF CORE (Constrained RESTful Environments) Working Group";